Shubham0315/Ansible/Abhishek Notes.md

 - Check disk space on all servers :- **ansible all -m shell -a "df -h"**
 - Install package on web servers :- **ansible webservers -m apt -a "name=nginx state=present"**

+- If we define our inventory other than hosts suppose inventory.ini and want to ping :- **ansible -i inventory.ini -m ping all**

 ------------------------------------------------------------------------------

+Playbook
+-
+- Its written in YML language.
+YML is human readable data serialization format often used for config files and data exchange
+- It uses indentation in structured format